noschXL/small-games/chess/Readme.md

-this game was made and published by noschXL.
+this game was made by noschXL.

-the chesspiece-sprites were made by Brysia check her itch-acc out too.
+the chesspiece-sprites were made by Brysia check her itch-acc out.